Please note that most volunteer opportunities are currently filled. We are actively recruiting for Bookshop volunteers

 Greeters are friendly, outgoing individuals who enjoy engaging with the public and helping people feel welcomed at the Newberry.
 Greeters will assist guests in wayfinding and provide information about the Newberry’s research, collections, and programs.
 They also answer incoming phone calls and maintain the greeter desk.
-Volunteers are needed Monday - Saturday.
 This is a primarily seated position, but requires some movement throughout the lobby.
 We are currently not recruiting for Greeter positions.

 Herget Welcome Center

 The Herget Welcome Center is where individuals register for readers cards, talk to library staff, and begin their research journeys at the Newberry.
 Welcome Center volunteers are passionate about sharing the Newberry’s unique collection with the public.
 The ability to engage diverse audiences is important.
 Volunteers work alongside library staff to provide guests with information about how to use the Newberry’s collection and register for reader’s cards.
 They also maintain the Welcome Center space, assist guests in navigating the online catalog, promote Newberry events, and answer phone calls.
-Volunteers are needed Tuesday - Saturday.
 This is a primarily seated position, but requires some movement throughout the Welcome Center.
 We are currently not recruiting for Welcome Center positions.

 The Newberry’s Rosenberg Bookshop in the Newberry Library is looking for volunteers with retail experience to assist in maintaining merchandise, handling sales, assisting clients, and taking special orders.
 A love of bookshops, books, and working with the public are important.
 Volunteers are needed Tuesday - Saturday.
 Volunteers will need to be able to move throughout the bookshop and comfortable engaging with a diverse range of customers.

-Docents take guests throughout the Newberry’s five story building, showcasing the history of the Newberry family, the building, and the collections.
+Docents take guests on tours of the Newberry building and of our current temporary exhibitions.
 This position is ideal for people who enjoy engaging through storytelling and can connect with a diverse range of guests.
-Public tours are held on Tuesdays and Thursdays at 3 pm and Saturdays at 10:30.
+Public building tours are held on Tuesdays and Thursdays at 3 pm and Saturdays at 10:30.
 Public building tours are offered on Saturdays at 2 pm.
 Docents also assist with private tours for school and community groups.
-The Newberry is especially in need of docents who are available for weekday tours.
 Docents will need to be able to stand and move around the library for at least an hour.
 We are currently not recruiting for docents.

 Public Programs Volunteers